UBC-STAT/stat-535-convexopt/docs/syllabus.md

 ### Homework assignments

 There will be 2 individual homework assignments.
-The first is due at the end of the 3rd week (January 31) and the second is due at the end of the 5th week (February 12).
+The first is due at the end of the 3rd week (January 31 23:59 ) and the second is due at the end of the 5th week (February 12).
 Each is worth 20 points.
 You will have up to 1 week to complete any requested revisions.
 Initial submissions will receive 5/10/15/20 points with revisions allowing you to get back 80% of missed credit.
-Late submissions will receive $\mbox{score} \times (.8)^{\mbox{days late}}$ unless I am notified in advance of the due date and approve the reason for the delay.
+Late submissions will receive `score * (.8)^n` where `n` is the number of days late unless I am notified in advance of the due date and approve the reason for the delay.

 ### Group/individual project

 There will be a project.
 You may choose to complete it in a group of your choosing or individually.
 The group can contain at most 4 individuals.
-The group project will have 2 checkpoints on 1/22 and 2/24 with a short presentation on 2/24.
+The group project will have 2 checkpoints on 22 January and 24 February with a short presentation on 24 February.